 Something to Share

-You’ll quickly learn that Jordanians tend to treat their guests like family: making you feel welcome, inviting you in for tea, offering you sweets or a bite to eat.
-So you’ll often find yourself wanting to return the kindness.
-Save some space in your luggage for a few snacks or drinks from home to share with the new friends you will undoubtedly meet on your Jordan journey.
+You'll quickly learn that Jordanians tend to treat their guests like family: making you feel welcome, inviting you in for tea, offering you sweets or a bite to eat.
+So you'll often find yourself wanting to return the kindness.
+Save some space in your luggage for a few snacks or drinks from home to share with the new friends you'll undoubtedly meet on your Jordan journey.